 Saturated and Unsaturated Fats: Fatty acids can be classified as saturated or unsaturated based on their chemical structure:

-Saturated Fats: Saturated fatty acids have single bonds between all carbon atoms in their hydrocarbon chain.
+Saturated Fats: Saturated fatty acids feature single bonds linking every carbon atom in their hydrocarbon chain.
 They are typically solid at room temperature and are found in animal sources like butter and fatty meats.

 Unsaturated Fats: Unsaturated fatty acids have one or more double bonds in their hydrocarbon chain.
 They are usually liquid at room temperature and are found in plant sources like vegetable oils.
 Unsaturated fats can further be classified as monounsaturated (one double bond) or polyunsaturated (multiple double bonds).